eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 ```sh
 julia
 ```
-6. Activate and instantiate the project (this should download all packages that are needed 🙂)
+6. Activate and instantiate the project (this should download all packages you need 🙂)
 ```julia-repl
 julia> ]